jwergieluk/drl_policy_gradients/README.md

 cd ../../drl_policy_gradients
 ```

-All development and testing of this code was performed on an Arch Linux system in April 2019.
+All development and testing of this code was performed on an Arch Linux system in April and Mai 2019.

 # Usage